 If you are not happy with the evenness or result, wipe up the gel and repeat the application but use less (or more) material on the second try.

-For a very aggressive texture, allow the coating to partially dry, then re-roll to lift the settled peaks back up sharp.
+For a very aggressive texture, apply a thicker coat, allow the coating to partially dry, then re-roll to lift the settled peaks back up sharp.
 We call this back-rolling.
 You will have to experiment a bit to find the best delay for back-rolling in your conditions.
 We suggest you back roll every 5 minutes to find the delay when your KiwiGrip is thickening but not yet tacky.

 You can walk on your new decks without shoes the next day.
 The product will be tough but slightly rubbery in less than 48 hours, and will reach final hardness over time.
 The bond strength continues to mature over a week or so.

-When maintenance or re-coating is required, remove all surface contaminants with boat soap to ensure the surface is completely clean.
+When maintenance or re-coating is required, remove all surface contaminants with boat soap to ensure the surface is completely clean and free of all grease, oils and or wax.
 No sanding is required - you simply need to apply the coating as you have done previously.
 If you are careful with the brush and roller, there is no need to re-mask.
 If you are uncertain of your technique, re-mask the surface to the edge of the previous KiwiGrip coating and then proceed.
 In general, you need only recoat areas where your peaks have worn down.

 Wash tools and equipment with fresh water while material is fresh.
 After full cure (a few days) scrub your new decks with fresh water to remove a soap-like component that migrates to the surface during KiwiGrip’s cure.

-KiwiGrip can be tinted using any universal tint system found at paint resellers.
+KiwiGrip can be tinted using any water-based universal tint system found at paint resellers.
 Limit tint to 2% by volume (20cc or 2/3 oz per liter).
 This is sufficient to create virtually any light pastel color.
+Please refer to the "Stirring / Shaking" section after tint is added.

 Maintain deck and ambient conditions as shown in each zone before allowing KiwiGrip to get wet.